-Principal: Please forward thi s form to the Chief Academ nic Officer
+Principal: Please forwa ard this form to the Chief Academic Officer

-Principal's Si gnature: Date:
+Principal's Signature: Date:

-a first/second year teacher for the 2020 scho ol year.
+a first/second year teacher for the 2020 school year.

-I have assign ed , as a mentor teacher to
+I have assigned , as a mentor teacher to,

-PRINCIPAL'S MENTO OR NOVICE ASSIGNM MENT
+PRINCIPAL'S M ENTOR NOVICE ASSIGNMENT

-gnature:
+Date:

-ou keeping current in curriculum areas?
-Development Plan (PDP) State specific examples rela ited to your annual
+2. How are you keeping current in curriculum Professional Development Plan (PDP) areas?
+State specific examples related to your annual

-beginning tea chers?

-u want to be a mentor?
-What abilities and experiences do you bring to the process of mentoring
+1. Why do you want to be a mentor?
+What abbeginning teachers? ilities and experiences do you bring to the process of mentoring

 Subject/Grade Level:

 School:

+Name:

+I have reviewed the mentor application packet and would like to be considered for the position of mentor.
+I understand that the role of a mentor is a critical factor in the success of a novice teacher.